 More Green Than You Think: Exploring Pflugerville's Parks and Trails

 Now, if you’re a local to the Austin area, pairing Pflugerville and trails may not be the first thing that comes to mind.
 Trust me, it wasn’t for me either until I stepped foot into the area.
 Pflugerville calls itself the “trail capital of Texas” with over 56 miles of trails (just within its city limits).
-You read that right.

 According to Pflugerville Parks and Recreation, “94.8% of residents have direct trail access within 0.5 miles of home.”